Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EntityIdentity.md

 #### KeepAlive

-If set to false the Entity will be deleted when `OnDestroy` runs for this Monobehaviour.
+If set to false the Entity will be deleted when `OnDestroy` runs for this MonoBehaviour.